michaelmosmann/silk/userguide/intro.md

 <abstract>
 This introduction will explain the general features and concepts deep enough to use it well.
 The details and more advanced features will be described later on.
-There are a lot of noteworthy characteristics - like Silks general immutability - that will not be discussed here since this introduction tries to give you a good overview in the **usage of Silk**.
+There are a lot of noteworthy characteristics - like silks general immutability - that will not be discussed here since this introduction tries to give you a good overview in the **usage of silk**.
 With a deeper understanding you'll get into the implications of all it's characteristics bit by bit.
 </abstract>

 <table class='toc'>